-Similar to how recruiting more fast twitch muscle fibers is important for improved explosive power development, increasing the frequency of neural impulses sent to these motor units may be beneficial as well.
+Similar to how recruiting more fast twitch muscle fibers is important for improved explosive strength and power development, increasing the frequency of neural impulses sent to these motor units may be beneficial as well.

 Simply, rate coding is the frequency at which neural impulses are sent to motor units which have already been activated.
 Through improving this process and increasing the rate at which these impulses are sent to the motor neuron, an individual can effectively increase the amount of force created without activating more motor units.